zhizuio/IPFStructPenalty/README.md

 ## Update
 ### New in the version IPFStructPenalty_0.1.3.tar.gz (15 August 2019):

-Some bugs for the conditional logistic lasso have been fixed.
+Some bugs of the conditional logistic lasso have been fixed.

 ### The version IPFStructPenalty_0.1.2.tar.gz (02 August 2019):